curve Scoliosis and your Spine

 From a side view, the spine should not be straight.
 It is normal to have an S-shaped curve with 3 small C-curves.
 The C-shaped curves of the neck and low back each form lordosis.
 The reverse C-shaped curve of the mid-back is called kyphosis.
 These curves allow for flexibility and also support the body.
 They help keep us balanced and allow us to stand upright.

 In scoliosis, however, the spine’s straight position begins to bend sideways.
-Scoliosis can take the form of a single curve (C-shaped) or a double curve (S-shaped).
+It can take the form of a single curve (C-shaped) or a double curve (S-shaped).
 This curving can lead to changes in the shoulders, ribcage, pelvis, waist, and overall shape of the back.

 There are 3 main types of scoliosis:

-Taking Care of Scoliosis
+Taking Care of your spine

 Treatment for idiopathic scoliosis depends upon the severity of the curvature.
-Scoliosis is classified as mild (less than 20°), moderate (20° to 40°), or severe (more than 40°) depending on the degree of curvature.
+The severity is classified as mild (less than 20°), moderate (20° to 40°), or severe (more than 40°) depending on the degree of curvature.
 For mild scoliosis curves, patients are usually monitored for progression.
 However, if the curve shows signs of rapid progression, back bracing may be recommended.
 In situations where conservative treatments like bracing may be ineffective, and curvature progresses, surgery may be required to help stabilize and straighten the spine.

 Traditional chiropractic treatment for scoliosis is similar to what a chiropractor would do for any other patient experiencing back problems.
-Chiropractors may use different therapies for each patient, depending on the severity of scoliosis.
+Chiropractors may use different therapies for each patient, depending on the severity of the curve.
 The primary method of chiropractic treatment involves the adjustment and mobilization of the spine and joints.
 Chiropractors may also use other therapies to support the main treatment.
 Exercise in conjunction with chiropractic care, is often used to help improve mobility, and symmetry and help patients to return to pain-free lifestyles.